resthub/resthub.org/backbone-stack.rst

         </div>
     </div>

-Templates are injected into Views thanks to the RequireJS Handlebars plugin, based on RequireJS text plugin.
-This hbs plugin will automatically retrieve and compile your template.
+Templates are injected into Views by the RequireJS Handlebars plugin, based on RequireJS text plugin.
+This hbs plugin will automatically **retrieve and compile** your template.
 So it should be defined in your main.js :

 .. code-block:: javascript